hydroperflex/docs/src/as3-reference/meta-data/event.md

 * The ASDoc comment, the `@eventType` ASDoc tag and the `bubbles` entry are optional.
 * The `name` entry is the event type string.
+* The `type` entry refers to a class identifying the event object, such as `Event`.
-* The `@eventType` ASDoc tag links a static constant property equivalent to the event type.
+* The `@eventType` ASDoc tag refers to a static constant property equivalent to the event type.